-On the edge of the quarantine zone around Earth-1 the Justice League meet up with Kilowog.
+On the edge of the quarantine zone around Earth-1, the Justice League meets up with Kilowog.
 While they talk Jon realizes that the Anti-Living version of his father, Clark Kent, is still in the core of the Sun.

 Kilowog detects something approaching and creates a shield around everyone.
 The thing breaks through the shield and it is revealed to be Krypto, who can’t hold back his excitement over seeing Jon again.

 After the reunion, the Justice League head down to Earth-1 and are able to find where Cyborg’s head and body are located.
 Wonder Woman uses her Lasso of Truth to wake Cyborg up.
 With very little energy Cyborg does his best to tell the Justice League what he discovered.

 As that goes on Hawkwoman spots an army of Anti-Living approaching them.
 Green Arrow thinks they should get moving.
 The rest of the Justice League agree and decide to take Cyborg back to their ship.
 Before they get there Green Lantern Dinah detects something approaching them.
 Just then something flies right through the Justice League’s ship, causing it to crash on the ground below.